LouisJackman/volatile_thunk/content/pages/about.md

 date = "2018-03-10"
 +++

-I'm Louis Jackman, a security engineer in the UK.
+I'm Louis Jackman, an application security lead in the UK.
 This site's articles are mostly around information security and general computing, albeit with diversions.

 My CV is [here](/louis-jackman-cv.pdf).
 Additional contact information